fjanem00/GA_SPAM/README.md

 # GA_SPAM
 Instructions:

-1) Donwload all files in the same directory
+1)Donwload all files in the same directory

 2)Run in your command line "python3 TC_Main.py"